ccbogel/QualCoder/README.md

 ### Installation

 **Windows:**
-- Download "QualCoderAI_WINDOWS_setup.exe" from here: https://drive.switch.ch/index.php/s/cYJKPA3JV3fJqDc (switch drive is a secure data sharing platform for Swiss universities)
+- Download "QualCoderAI_3_6_1b_WINDOWS.exe" from here: https://drive.switch.ch/index.php/s/Piozbkwkx90uxkK (MD5-Hash: 89e2ab142c202b35a0880905e024322c).
+Switch drive is a secure data sharing platform for Swiss universities.
 - If you get a warning that "Windows protected your PC" and the app comes from an "Unknown publisher", you have to trust us and click "Run anyway"

 **MacOS:**
 - Installer made by [gernophil](https://github.com/gernophil), thank you very much!
 - If you have trouble getting QualCoder to run, you might need to update your operating system to the latest available version.
 - *Installation on M1/M2/M3-based Macs:*
-    - Download "QualCoderAI_MAC_arm64.dmg" from here: https://drive.switch.ch/index.php/s/cYJKPA3JV3fJqDc (switch drive is a secure data sharing platform for Swiss universities)
+    - Download "QualCoderAI_MAC_arm64.dmg" from here: https://drive.switch.ch/index.php/s/Piozbkwkx90uxkK (switch drive is a secure data sharing platform for Swiss universities)
     - Double-click on the dmg-file, then drag QualCoder AI into the link to your applications folder.
     - Start QualCoder AI by double-clicking the app within your applications folder.
 - *Installation on Intel-based Macs:*</br>
 Note: Unfortunately, we are currently not able to sign the x86_64 package correctly, so you will get a warning that QualCoder AI is from an unregistered developer.
 You have to manually allow QualCoder AI to be executed, if your Gatekeeper is active.
 Follow these steps:
-    - Download "QualCoderAI_MAC_x86_64_unsigned.dmg" from here: https://drive.switch.ch/index.php/s/cYJKPA3JV3fJqDc (switch drive is a secure data sharing platform for Swiss universities)
+    - Download "QualCoderAI_MAC_x86_64_unsigned.dmg" from here: https://drive.switch.ch/index.php/s/Piozbkwkx90uxkK (switch drive is a secure data sharing platform for Swiss universities)
     - Double-click the dmg-file.
     - Drag QualCoder AI into the link to your applications folder
     - Start QualCoder AI by double-clicking the app within your applications folder.
 You will get an error that QualCoder AI is from an unregistered developer.